Skip to main content

 View inside NewPark Mall in Newark, 2004—looking toward Mervyn's from the upper level during a busy moment in the mall’s early 2000s era.

 In 2005, General Growth Properties (GGP)—then the mall’s owner—announced plans to remodel and expand with a cinema complex.
-But those plans were quietly shelved.
-After Mervyn’s sold its building, there was renewed hope for expansion options.
+But those plans were shelved.
+After Mervyn’s left the mall, there was renewed hope for expansion options.
 Though no major updates followed, there’s always been speculation about the site’s future.

 Comments